cchudzicki-ocw-testing/16.001-fall-2021/content/pages/calendar.md

 ### Topics

-Truss analysis: method of joints, methodof sections
+Stress transformation and Mohr’s circle, principal stresses, maximum shear stress

 ### Measurable Outcomes

-06: Analyze truss structures using the method of joints and the method of sections.
+Explain the basis for transforming stress states between two different cartesian bases.
+Transform two-dimensional stress states, and compute principal stresses and directions.

 ## Week 10

 ### Topics

-Truss analysis: method of joints, methodof sections
+Definition of strain,extensional and shear strain, strain-displacement relations

 ### Measurable Outcomes

-06: Analyze truss structures using the method of joints and the method of sections.

-M09: Explain the basis for transforming stress states between two different cartesian bases.
-Transform two-dimensional stress states, and compute principal stresses and directions.
-M10: Define the concept of strain at a material point as the fundamental measure of the local state of deformation and its relation to the displacement field.
+Define the concept of strain at a material point as the fundamental measure of the local state of deformation and its relation to the displacement field.
 Describe strain as a second-order tensor, its cartesian components, and their meaning.

 M11: Explain the basis for transforming strain states between two different cartesian bases.
 Transform two-dimensional strain states, and compute principal strains and directions.
 M12: Describe the constitutive relationship between stress and strain for isotropic and orthotropic linear elastic materials.
 M13: Discuss engineering/elastic constants, their measurement, and their relationship to the tensorial description of Hooke’s law.
 M14: Summarize the key equations of the theory of elasticity.
 Formulate and simplify problems in general elasticity, apply displacement and traction boundary conditions to problems in elasticity, and solve simple cases.
-M15: Analyze the structural response of uniaxially-loaded slender elements: Rods and bars M16) Analyze the structural response of transversely-loaded slender elements: Beams.
+M15: Analyze the structural response of uniaxially-loaded slender elements: Rods and bars

+M16) Analyze the structural response of transversely-loaded slender elements: Beams.
 Internal forces and beam deflections.
 M17: Analyze the stability of slender structural elements subject to compressive loads: buck-ling loads, mode shapes, effects of imperfections, and eccentric loads.